Anaerobic Sludge Digestion

 The Problems from Unwanted Metals and of Undesirable Chemicals in Trace Quantities

 Sludges derived from domestic waste-water treatment contains trace elements and minor nutrients in relative concentrations that are of the same order as required by most crops.
 This means that provided reasonable spreading rates are used, one should not experience metal accumulation problems with domestic sludges.
-However, when industrial effluents are present in the waste-water, significant concentrations of metals and other undesirable constituents may be present in the sludge and it becomes most important to ensure that the spreading rate is such that undesirable concentrations of metals etc, do not accumulate in the soil.
+However, when industrial effluents are present in the wastewater, significant concentrations of metals and other undesirable constituents may be present in the sludge and it becomes most important to ensure that the spreading rate is such that undesirable concentrations of metals etc, do not accumulate in the soil.

-After anaerobic sludge digestion, the sludge from sewage treatment (Wastewater Treatment Facilities) contain about 35% organic and about 65% inorganic material.
+After anaerobic sludge digestion, the sludge from sewage treatment (Wastewater Treatment Facilities) contains about 35% organic and about 65% inorganic material.
 The digested sludge contains about 2.5% nitrogen, about 1% phosphorus and about 0.2% potassium.
-In addition to these so-called macro-nutrients, the sludge also contains the minor nutrients such as calcium, magnesium, iron, sulphur etc.
+In addition to these so-called macro-nutrients, the sludge also contains minor nutrients such as calcium, magnesium, iron, sulphur etc.

-Depending on the source of the waste-water, the sludge also contains metals such as copper, chromium, nickel, zinc and cadmium.
+Depending on the source of the wastewater, the sludge also contains metals such as copper, chromium, nickel, zinc and cadmium.
 Certain components of the sludge may be advantageously utilised when the sludge is incorporated into agricultural land.
 In fact, as a result of the organic content and the presence of the nutrients and the trace elements essential for plant growth, sludge is generally valued as a soil conditioner.

 Limitations on Spreading on Agricultural Land